 The Company firmly believes in the professional development of all the members in the organisation.
 The CEO, appointed by the Board, is responsible for establishing and implementing schemes which are aimed to maintain and recruit employees and management personnel.
 Furthermore, regular training exercises are held for the Group's employees to keep abreast of current technological trends and practices.
 Directors are encouraged to talk directly to any member of management regarding any questions or concerns the Directors may have.
 Senior management are invited to attend Board meetings from time to time when appropriate.

 Principle 7 - Evaluation of the Board's Performance

-The Board and each of its committees perform an annual self-evaluation of their performance through a series of questionnaires, the results of which are analysed accordingly.
+The Board and each of its committees perform an annual self-evaluation of their performance.